Particular/docs.particular.net/samples/servicecontrol/retry-messages/sample.md

 ### ServicePulse

-Go back to the ServicePulse browser window.
-You can see that now the dashboard view indicates that there is a failed message.
+Going back to the ServicePulse browser window, there is a notification on the dashboard about one failed message.

 ![service-pulse-dash-error](service-pulse-dash-error.png)